jermp/sshash/README.md

 for example

-    bash script/create_release.sh --release-name sshash-v4.0.0
+    bash script/create_release.sh --format zip v4.0.0.tar.gz

-**Note**: The sha256 hash code printed at the end is needed for distribution via Bioconda.
+**Note 1**: The sha256 hash code printed at the end is needed for distribution via Bioconda.

+**Note 2**: Avoid dashes in the name of the release because Bioconda does not like them.

 References
 -----